 APPLY ONLINE

 As you complete your application, be sure to enter all information requested of you, keeping in mind that an incomplete application may disqualify you from further consideration.
-For many positions, you will be requested to indicate the locations within Los Angeles in which you are willing to work.
-It is important that you respond, as you will only be considered for positions located in chosen areas.
+For many positions, you will be asked to indicate the locations within Los Angeles in which you are willing to work.
+It is important that you respond, as you will only be considered for positions located in your chosen areas.

 To submit your application, click on the APPLY button on the bottom of your candidate profile.
 Note that the system will not allow you to submit your application until all required information is entered.
 (Required fields are indicated with an *).
-Once submitted, the system will display a message letting you know that your application was sent successfully, and you should receive a confirmation email at the email address listed on your account.

 Note that you need to submit an application for each job for which you wish to apply.